missabawse/volunteer-telegram-bot/README.md

 ## Security Notes

 - Admin secret should be kept secure and shared only with trusted admins
-- Supabase RLS (Row Level Security) can be configured for additional protection
+- Database credentials should be kept secure and never committed to version control
 - Bot token should never be committed to version control
+- Use environment variables for all sensitive configuration

 ## Support

-For issues or feature requests, please check the bot logs and Supabase dashboard for debugging information.
+For issues or feature requests, please check the bot logs and use Drizzle Studio for database debugging information.